YuchiQiu/123.github.io/_pages/about.md

 Research Interests
 ======
-My research use computational mathematics and data science to bridge the gap between intricate biological phenomena and their mathematical representation.
-Specifically, I build interpretable artificial intelligence (AI) models by developing and combining deep/machine learning, multiscale modeling, and topological data analysis (TDA) methods to understand fundamental biological mechanisms, such as gene regulation and cell communications, and design treatment to diseases.
-These topics span across diverse range of areas from molecular biology to cell and development biology.
+My research use **computational mathematics** and **data science** to bridge the gap between intricate biological phenomena and their mathematical representation.
+Specifically, I build **interpretable artificial intelligence (AI)** models by developing and combining **deep/machine learning**, **multiscale modeling**, and **topological data analysis (TDA)** methods to understand fundamental biological mechanisms, such as gene regulation and cell communications, and design treatment to diseases.
+These topics span across diverse range of areas from **molecular biology** to **cell and development biology**.

 - Data-driven modeling for spatio-temporal dynamics of single-cell omics data
   * Graph neural networks